Sinaaaa/wvkbd/README.md

 -Fully transparent layer shell background, so it doesn't draw over vertical bars.

--Added a tacky red exit button, so I can close the keyboard more easily.
+-Added a tacky red exit button, so now the keyboard can be closed more easily.

 ## Install